DMV (TV series): Broadcast

 DMV premiered on CBS on October 13, 2025.
+The series finale aired on May 11, 2026.

+The series was acquired by ITV in the United Kingdom – subtitled DMV: Department of Motor Vehicles – with the first ten episodes available on its streaming platform ITVX from April 16, 2026, and the remaining ten added by early June; the series was broadcast on ITV1, with the first episode receiving a primetime broadcast that night, and the remaining episodes shown inconsistently in the following weeks in an overnight slot.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 63% based on 16 reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 65% based on 17 reviews.
 The website's critics consensus reads, "While DMV still has some kinks to work out before it passes inspection, it's already a lot more fun than visiting the genuine article."
 Metacritic, which uses a weighted average, gave a score of 53 out of 100 based on 11 critics, indicating "mixed or average".